misikirdelelew/Capston-Project-Module/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

- I thank you the Designer of the page [Cindy Shine](https://www.behance.net/adagio07) Cindy Shin the author of the original design
+ I give a credit for  Designer of the page [Cindy Shine](https://www.behance.net/adagio07) Cindy Shin the author of the original design

 I would like to thank microverse  🙂